charVANder/CS6620-Final-Project/docs/architecture.md

 # Project Architecture
 ## Cloud Architecture Diagram and Overview
 This project implements a serverless architecture using AWS services emulated locally with LocalStack.
 There is the static web interface layer, then there is the application layer consisting of a Flask Lambda function, and finally, there is the data layer which includes a DynamoDB cache plus external API.
-An image of the initial cloud archticture diagram is shown below (changes were later made to use a mock DrugBank API due to pricing):
+An image of the initial cloud architecture diagram is shown below (changes were later made to use a mock DrugBank API due to pricing):

 <p float="left", align="center">
   <img src="../figs/cloud_architecture_diagram.png" width="550"/>